xanomanox/TARS-AI/CONTRIBUTING.md

 - **Documentation**
 - **Related content**

-The primary repository is maintained by pyrater: [GPTARS_Interstellar on GitHub](https://github.com/pyrater/GPTARS_Interstellar).
+The primary repository is maintained by pyrater: [TARS-AI on GitHub](https://github.com/pyrater/TARS-AI).
 Join us in discord https://discord.gg/UfQpGXPW #repo for related questions and discussions.
 ---

 ## **For Experienced GitHub Users**
-- Fork the repo and submit pull requests (PRs) to [pyrater/GPTARS_Interstellar](https://github.com/pyrater/GPTARS_Interstellar).
+- Fork the repo and submit pull requests (PRs) to [pyrater/TARS-AI](https://github.com/pyrater/TARS-AI).
 - Notify pyrater on Discord in the `#repo` channel if your PR is ready for review.

 ---